-Winner of three Golden Globes – with BAFTAs and Oscars likely to follow – Green Book is an uplifting true story of an odds-defying friendship that demands to be told on the big screen.
+Winner of Best Picture and Best Supporting Actor at the Oscars, Green Book is an uplifting true story of an odds-defying friendship that demands to be told on the big screen.

 With strong performances from Mahershala Ali (following his Oscar-winning turn in Moonlight) and Viggo Mortensen (A History of Violence), Green Book succeeds in making its crucial subject of racial division in 1960s America into a smart, affecting and charming film.